The story below is a preview from our January/February 2021 issue. For more stories like it, Subscribe Today. Thank you!

 “Roanoke has always been my home because it’s where my family is,” says Justin.
 “Wherever my mom and my family are … it’s home.”

-For more reasons on why we love our region, and to see the amazing(!) photos from those we interviewed, get the latest issue on newsstands now!
+For more reasons on why we love our region, and to see the amazing(!) photos from those we interviewed, get the print issue or view our digital edition at the links below!

-The story above is a preview from our January/February 2021 issue.
-For the full story subscribe today or view our FREE digital edition.
+The story above is from our January/February 2021 issue.
+For more stories, subscribe today or view our FREE digital edition.
 Thank you for supporting local journalism!